What Are the 5 Levels of Friendship?

 5. “I would trust you with my life” — Intimate Friends

-When it comes to levels of friendships, intimate friends take the top spot.
+In the hierarchy of friendships, intimate friends take the top spot.

 First, there needs to be a significant overlap in values.

 An intimate friendship is not dependent on shared environments or activities.
-You can be at the other end of the world, and still, you will create opportunities to communicate with each other.
+You can be at the other end of the world, and you will still create opportunities to communicate with each other.

 Why Does It Matter?